-See you later, Gator: If gobbling up some sweet, sweet crawfish and soaking up some of the finest zydeco, blues, salsa, Cajun, rockabilly and boogie-woogie around sounds like a good time, you're in luck -- Gator By the Bay 2018 tickets are now on sale.
+See you later, Gator: If gobbling up some sweet, sweet crawfish and soaking up some of the finest zydeco, blues, salsa, Cajun, rockabilly and boogie-woogie around sounds like a good time, you're in luck -- Gator By the Bay 2018 is right around the corner.

 San Diego’s largest, most-authentic Louisiana-themed music and food festival this side of the bayou returns for its 17th year on May 10-13 at Spanish Landing Park (across from the San Diego International Airport) with four days of music (100-plus performances on seven stages), food and so much fun.